Lennoard/FloatingActionMenu-Animation/README.md

 FloatingActionButton
 ====================
-Yet another library for drawing [Material Design promoted actions](http://www.google.com/design/spec/patterns/promoted-actions.html).
+This library is an extended version of the [FloatingActionButton](https://github.com/str4d/android-floating-action-button) library by [str4d](https://github.com/str4d) with adding Scroll handler and animation for floatingActionMenu button
 This library supports API 7+.

 Features
 ========
-* Support all features from its' base version: [FloatingActionButton](ttps://github.com/str4d/android-floating-action-button)
+* Support all features from its' base version: [FloatingActionButton](https://github.com/str4d/android-floating-action-button)
 * Scroll handler listener custom and animations:

     Scale: